zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ![Zetta Browser with Piezo Attached](/images/recipes/security_system/screens/browser-piezo.png){:.zoom}

-{::comment} > Not connecting?
-See our [Zetta Browser Guide](/guides/zetta-browser.html) {:/comment}
+> Not connecting?
+See our [Zetta Browser Guide](/guides/zetta-browser.html)

 Click the __beep__ button to make your buzzer beep!

-> If you don't hear any beeping, double check your wiring and make sure there were no errors when you started up zetta!
+> If you don't hear any beeping, double check your wiring and make sure there were no errors when you started up Zetta!

 ## The Buzzer's API

 In Zetta every device gets an API automatically generated for it.
 Our API represents the device in it's current state and the actions that can be taken on it.
 We use a special hypermedia type known as [Siren](http://sirenspec.org/) to represent devices and servers.
-You can see a response from your API now by clicking on "buzzer" in the zetta browser.
+You can see a response from your API now by clicking on "buzzer" in the Zetta browser.

 ![Piezo Buzzer Detail Page](/images/recipes/security_system/screens/browser-piezo-show.png){:.zoom}

 This view has lots of extra details about our Pieze Buzzer, including it's full API response.
-Scroll down in the zetta browser to see the API request & response that generated this very detail page.
+Scroll down in the Zetta browser to see the API request & response that generated this very detail page.

-{::comment}

-> Learn more about zetta's device API by reading the [Device API Tour](/guides/device-api-tour) guide
+> Learn more about Zetta's device API by reading the [Device API Tour](/guides/device-api-tour) guide

-{:/comment}

 ##What just happened?!

-We just got zetta up and running!
-We installed a device in software, physically connected it, and controlled it's behavior with the zetta browser - which uses the API zetta constructed for us.
+We just got Zetta up and running!
+We installed a device in software, physically connected it, and controlled it's behavior with the Zetta browser - which uses the API Zetta constructed for us.
 Not too shabby for 4 terminal commands and 5 lines of javascript.
 The Internet of Things is bending to your will already.

 # 3. Add the microphone

 Next up is our microphone sensor.
 This will detect the sound of possible intruders, and serve as another characterisitic that we can use to trigger our alarm.
-In this section connect another device, and learn how to view it's streaming data in the zetta browser.
+In this section connect another device, and learn how to view it's streaming data in the Zetta browser.

 #Microphone Hardware